Autodesk-Forge/forge.commandline-nodejs/README.md

      ```
      npm install
      ```
-  4. Request your consumer key/secret key from [https://developer.autodesk.com](https://developer.autodesk.com).
+  4. Request your consumer key/secret key from [https://forge.autodesk.com](https://forge.autodesk.com).
-  5. Set 2 environment variables FORGE_CLIENT_ID / FORGE_CLIENT_SECRET, or edit the forge-cb.js and forge-promise.js
+  5. Set 2 environment variables FORGE_CLIENT_ID / FORGE_CLIENT_SECRET, or edit the forge.js
-     files and replace the placeholders by the consumer key/secret keys.
+     file and replace the placeholders by the consumer key/secret keys.
-  6. *Note* for the 3 legged command: while registering your keys, make sure that the callback you define for your callback (or redirect_uri) match the one in the scripts (mycallback variable in forge-cb.js and forge-promise.js).
+  6. *Note* for the 3 legged command: while registering your keys, make sure that the callback you define for your callback (or redirect_uri) match the one in the scripts (mycallback variable in forge.js).
      Default is : http://localhost:3006/oauth

-The 2 scripts provide quick help information for the commands and arguments.
+The utility provides help information for the commands and arguments.
 Use the --help to see it.

-A typical workflow is (replace -cb by -promise if you want to use promises vs callbacks):
+A typical workflow is:

     # Do authentication.
-    node forge-cb.js 2legged
+    node forge.js 2legged

     # Create a bucket.
 Bucket name must be lower case and valid characters.
-    node forge-cb.js bucketCreate my_bucket_name
+    node forge.js buckets new my_bucket_name

     # Upload a model.
-    node forge-cb.js upload samples/Au.obj
+    node forge.js objects put Au.obj

     # Register the model to get it translated.
-    node forge-cb.js translate Au.obj
+    node forge.js objects translate Au.obj

     # Wait until the translation completes.
     # Translation is complete when it reaches 'success - 100%'
-    node forge-cb.js translateProgress Au.obj

-    # Retrieve preview image.
-    node forge-cb.js thumbnail Au.obj Au.png
+    node forge.js objects progress Au.obj

     # Create an HTML page with your URN and a read-only access token.
-    node forge-cb.js html Au.obj Au.html
+    node forge-cb.js html urn:adsk.objects:os.object:my_bucket_name/Au.obj Au.obj.html

 Note your access token and bucket name are saved in the data folder to be used as default by the scripts, but you can edit them as you wish.